 Legend Has Been Seizure-Free Since 2017

-Natural Remedies & Vitamins For Dogs With Seizures
+Natural Remedies and Vitamins for Dogs With Seizures

 Has your dog experienced a seizure?
 Been diagnosed with epilepsy?
 Having a dog with epilepsy may be one of the most emotionally difficult challenges a pet owner can face.
 Witnessing the violent movements of a dog having a seizure may be too painful for some pet parents to endure.
-Sadly it’s not uncommon for pet owners to put their dog down upon receiving the diagnoses.
-There are many canine epilepsy success stories and there is hope!
-Contrary to popular misconceptions, seizure dogs can lead a happy and healthy life!
+Sadly, it’s not uncommon for pet owners to put their dog down upon receiving the diagnosis.
+There are many canine epilepsy success stories, and there is hope!
+Contrary to popular misconceptions, seizure dogs can lead happy and healthy lives!

 Symptoms of seizures in dogs vary depending upon the type of seizure that occurs.
-Some dogs may experience twitching or shaking while others become unconscious with full convulsions lasting for what seems like forever, when it may only be a minute or so.
-There are different types of seizures such as grand mal seizures, focal seizures and cluster seizures.
+Some dogs may experience twitching or shaking, while others become unconscious with full convulsions lasting for what seems like forever but may only be a minute or so.
+There are different types of seizures, such as grand mal seizures, focal seizures and cluster seizures.
 During a grand mal seizure, dogs can collapse on the ground, urinate and defecate involuntarily, froth at the mouth and paddle about.
-While veterinarians and pet parents may have differing opinions on how best to care for a dog with seizures, there is one thing everyone can agree on: once you have seen your beloved dog have an epileptic seizure, you never want to see another one.
+While veterinarians and pet parents may have differing opinions on how best to care for a dog with seizures, there is one thing everyone can agree on: Once you have seen your beloved dog have an epileptic seizure, you never want to see another one.

-While watching your dog have a seizure can be traumatic, there is a rainbow of hope for both you and your pet.
+While watching your dog have a seizure can be traumatic, there is hope for both you and your pet.
 Our personal journey to help our rescue dog Legend manage his seizures can be seen below.
 Similarly, there are hundreds of other seizure dogs that we have had the privilege of helping since Ask Ariel began in 2005.
-There isn’t a magical supplement to stop dog seizures and it’s important to know that anti-seizure medications are not a cure-all either.
+There isn’t a magical supplement to stop dog seizures, and it’s important to know that anti-seizure medications are not a cure-all either.
 But from our experience, what seems to work best is a combination of conventional and holistic treatments for dogs with seizures.
-Here are our best tips for limiting the frequency and duration of dog seizures.
+Here are our best vitamins for epilepsy in dogs and tips for limiting the frequency and duration of dog seizures.

 What can trigger a seizure in a dog?
-There are many factors that can trigger your dog’s seizures.
-Causes of seizures in dogs can range from idiopathic epilepsy (genetic inherited - no known cause), ingestion of toxins, liver and kidney failure, low blood sugar, brain trauma and brain tumors.
-Idiopathic epilepsy is the most common cause of seizures in dogs and can occur when there are changes in brain activity such as when the dog is waking up or excited but there can be many other triggers that cause seizures in dogs.
+There are many things that can trigger your dog’s seizures.
+Causes of seizures in dogs can range from idiopathic epilepsy (inherited - no known cause), ingestion of toxins, liver and kidney failure, low blood sugar, brain trauma and brain tumors.
+Idiopathic epilepsy is the most common cause of seizures in dogs and can occur when there are changes in brain activity, such as when the dog is waking up or excited; however, there can be many other triggers that cause seizures in dogs.
 Knowing what can trigger a seizure in a dog can often reduce the frequency of seizures.
 Be sure to document each time your dog has a seizure and try to identify any factors that were different or unusual.
 Diet can be a HUGE trigger.
 What did your dog eat?
 Were there workmen at the house?
 Was your dog left alone longer than usual?
-Was he fed later than usual?
+Was it fed later than usual?
 Were there kids playing or loud music or cleaning products used?
-Stress, both physical and emotional can trigger seizures.
+Stress, both physical and emotional, can trigger seizures.